Reversing Hair Loss And Alopecia

 Since biotin also supports the thyroid and adrenal glands, a deficiency may lead to a range of symptoms beyond hair loss, including hormonal imbalances.

-How to Ensure You're Getting Enough Biotin
+How to Ensure You Are Getting Enough Biotin

 • Organ meats (such as liver)